jdegrootlutzner/citibike-analysis/update_Nov_20.md

 ### What are the elements from outside of the course, if any, that you plan to incorporate into your project?

 We plan to work with Big Data and may talk to CMC professor Mariam Solloum for help.
 Understanding, visualizing, and modeling a large data set will be the bulk of our outside work.
 We will work with Shiny as well.

+## comments on update

+seems like you are on track.  i agree that working with the data will be the bulk of your work.  let me know as you go if you have any specific questions.